Frequently asked questions about congestion tax

 The payment for month 1 must reach us by the date stated on the payment slip.

-If you think that a tax decision on the congestion tax is wrong, you can appeal to the Swedish Tax Agency by letter.
+If you think that a tax decision regarding the congestion tax is wrong, you can appeal to the Swedish Tax Agency by letter or e-mail.

 Swedish Tax Agency (Skatteverket)